If an Oscar existed for terrible brand marketing, the person who came up with the name “nutritional yeast” would get one.

 What Is Nutritional Yeast?
-And How Is It Made?

-It’s often used to make bland dishes flavorful and delicious and to add a burst of umami to almost anything.
-And it adds an appealing, yellow-orange color to recipes.
+Nutritional yeast is a condiment or seasoning used to make bland dishes flavorful and delicious — and to add a burst of umami to almost anything.
+It also adds an appealing, yellow-orange color to recipes.

 One major difference is that, for the most part, people use baker’s and brewer’s yeast in their active form.
 Nutritional yeast is inactive, so it has no leavening ability.
 In other words, it won’t make dough rise — and it won’t reproduce inside you, even if you eat it raw.